Programme

 in the Manor House, Dawlish.

 The Italian Garden is a magical place.
 It is Edwardian, once-lost and grade-II-listed.
 My talk involves a PowerPoint slideshow and covers (i) a virtual tour (starting with a blank map that gets filled in as we go round, while leaving mysteries along the way that get answered by original photos and data in the later sections), (ii) the garden's rediscovery under a bramble- and ivy-infested wood in 1988 and (iii) information about its creators.
-It does not cover the renovation / restoration work being carried out by the volunteers on behalf of the new owners, who bought it in 2016; that is their tale to tell - hence the title includes the phrase 'the first 100 years'.
+It does not cover the renovation / restoration work being carried out by the volunteers on behalf of the new owners, who bought it in 2016.

 2pm Tuesday 1st July.